mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 After you configure and publish the connector, monitor its status on **Data sources** in the [Admin Center](https://admin.microsoft.com).
 For more information, see [Manage your connector](manage-connector.md).

-For help and support, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).
+If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/graph/support).